Don't Forget: Promotion

 As a part of promotion, Lovato performed tracks from the album on several televised appearances and occasions.
 Lovato performed "Get Back" for the first time at the 2008 Disney Channel Games on May 3, 2008.
 Later, Lovato performed the same song in Good Morning America and The Ellen DeGeneres Show.
 Later on January 19, 2009, she performed "Get Back" and "La La Land" at the Kids' Inaugural: "We Are the Future" event on January 19, 2009, in Washington D.C. at the Verizon Center.
 The event was held to celebrate the inauguration of Barack Obama as President of the United States.
 On April 7, 2009, Lovato performed "La La Land" on the eighth season of Dancing with the Stars.
 The same month, Lovato also performed "Don't Forget" on The Ellen DeGeneres Show.
 On April 25, 2009, Lovato appeared on the final episode of singing competition My Camp Rock, where she presented the award to the winner and performed "La La Land".

 Apart from the live performances, Lovato embarked on her first headlining tour Demi Live!
 Warm Up Tour in 2008 and continued with Demi Lovato: Live in Concert in 2009, with dates in North America.
 After days of speculation on blogs and fansites, it was confirmed on April 15, 2009 that David Archuleta would serve as the tour's opening act.
 Lovato announced it on her Myspace blog, where Lovato also wrote, "I'm so excited about headlining my own tour.
 I love life on the road.
 I'm in a different city every night, and it never gets old."
-Songstress Jordan Pruitt and girl group KSM joined on select dates.
+Singer Jordan Pruitt and girl group KSM joined on select dates.
 Tickets for the tour went on sale on April 25, 2009, and a special pre-sale offer was made available through Lovato's newly-launched official fan club on April 15.
 Lovato said of the tour, "I've always dreamed of headlining my own tour, and it's so exciting to have that dream come true.
 I'm looking forward to seeing all my incredible and supportive fans, and play new music for them."
 The tour launched on June 21, 2009 at XL Center in Hartford, Connecticut and was originally supposed to run forty-seven dates through August.
 The last three dates were rescheduled for October and November 2009, and three other dates were canceled completely, making it 44 concerts in total.
 The tour was produced by AEG Live and sponsored by AT&T and Choice Hotels.